Supersaturation for subgraph counts: Introduction

 In more recent work, Alon and Shikhelman \cite{AS} considered generalized extremal problems involving counting copies of some fixed subgraph rather than edges.
 To be precise, they were interested in determining values of

 where $n_T(G)$ is the number of copies of $T$ in $G$.
 In particular, $\ex_{K_2}(n,F)=\ex(n,F)$.
+Their paper lead to many investigations by various authors for different choices of $T$ and $F$; see \cite{GP,GSTZ,HP,LM,L} for a sample of authors and results.
 In this paper, we consider Alon-Shikhelman-type problems where $T$ and $F$ are either cliques or stars.
 We also consider supersaturation and structural supersaturation results in this vein.
 The following subsections will outline the history of these problems and the new results of this paper.